Awakened Voices Serialized

 I am profoundly grateful to have found Awakenings and their willingness to share Carol with even more survivors and those who love them.
 We survivors need to know that people like her exist, and that we, the walking wounded, are welcome in their lives, and by walking with them, we experience another profound kind of healing.

-“Talking to God” Image by Bobbie Groth
+“On The Bridge” Image by Bobbie Groth

 Dear Judith: A Portait released from Winter to Fall 2018